MLB 09: The Show

-MLB 09: The Show is a baseball video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 2, PlayStation Portable and PlayStation 3.
-It is the fourth edition of the MLB: The Show series, as well as the last to use THX technology.
+MLB 09: The Show is a 2009 baseball video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 2, PlayStation Portable and PlayStation 3.
+It is the fourth installment of the MLB: The Show series, as well as the last to use THX technology.
+2008 American League MVP Dustin Pedroia is the cover athlete.